stst42/CthulhuBot/README.md

 # GITGenerativeNetwork
-Repository to study Generative Deep Learning
+Repository for a generative network for a H.P.Lovecraft text, to study Generative Text Networks.

 **Author**<br>
 stst42